emmabeynon/github-trello-poster/README.md

 **04/07/16**
 - TrelloPoster and GitHubPrScraper classes refactored to reduce dependency on each other
 - Added functionality to check if a given PR URL is already in the Pull Requests checklist.
 If it is, then it will not be posted again.
+- Implemented Sinatra

 #### Next:
-- Wire up classes to Sinatra
+- App should listen for new pull requests